Internship Information

 • Students must complete at least 160 hours of internship work to receive course credit.

-Student Interns must enroll in HIST 5374: Public History Internship and complete all course requirements (such as reflective writing assignments) during their internship.
+• Student Interns must enroll in HIST 5374: Public History Internship and complete all course requirements (such as reflective writing assignments) during their internship.
+Students who do not complete course requirements for HIST 5374 will not receive credit for their internship.

 Enrolling in HIST 5374: Public History Internship